-Other potential impacts of climate change include physical impacts, such as disruption in production and product distribution due to impacts from major storm events, shifts in regional weather patterns and intensities, and potential impacts from sea level changes.
+Other potential impacts of climate change include physical impacts, such as disruption in production and product distribution due to impacts from major storm events, shifts in regional weather patterns and intensities, availability of water and potential impacts from sea level changes.
 There is also a potential for climate change legislation and regulation to adversely impact the cost of purchased energy and electricity.
+A number of our facilities are located in desert climates and while we have not experienced any significant shortages of energy or water in the past, we cannot guarantee that we will not in the future.
+Furthermore, public expectations for reductions in greenhouse gas emissions could result in increased energy, transportation and raw material costs, and may require us to make additional investments in facilities and equipment.